|Course Title||Level 3 Diploma and Extended Diploma in Music Performance and Production|

 Future careers may include; Musicians, Performer, Music Teacher, Music Technician, Producer, Promoter, Composer and Arranger.

-Five GCSE grade A*-C (9-4) and have a degree of instrumental/technical ability (roughly Grade 4 standard), plus a successful audition (performers) and 500 word written assignment.
+Five GCSEs grade 9-4 (A*-C) and have a degree of instrumental/technical ability (roughly Grade 4 standard), plus a successful audition (performers) and a 500 word written assignment

 A full-time one year course starting in September for the Diploma and then another year for Extended Diploma.